 5. Socio-economic Context.
-The pressures on the water resource base and associated environments of the ORB are driven by population growth and shifts in consumption patterns.
+Population growth and shifts in consumption patterns drive the pressures on the water resource base and associated environments of the ORB.
 While the population within the ORB is currently estimated at approximately 580,000 (250,000 in Angola, 140,000 in Botswana, and 190,000 in Namibia), the pent-up demands for raw water from population centres outside the basin in Namibia and Botswana are now significant.
-The intra-basin population comprises predominantly mixed agropastoral low income communities who are highly dependent upon the freshwater resources of the basin for their basic subsistence and income generation.
+The intrabasin population comprises predominantly mixed agro-pastoral low income communities who are highly dependent upon the freshwater resources of the basin for their basic subsistence and income generation.
 By contrast, the extra-basin population creating pressure for inter-basin transfer is largely urban with associated industrial demands.
 The productivity associated with freshwater use and its related aquatic ecosystems is estimated at approximately 25% of GDP in the basin as a whole although there is considerable inter-country variability.
-In Angola, civil war has resulted in a decline of population, commerce, and trade, so that current use of the basin's water resources are limited to water supplies to small regional centres and some small scale floodplain irrigation.
+In Angola, with the ongoing peace process, it is anticipated that the previous decline in population, commerce, and trade will be halted and the current levels of water use in the basin will rise.
 In contrast, Botswana's mineral led growth is putting pressure on its vital freshwater resource base as urban centres on the fringe of the Delta expand.
 There is also significant demand for amenity use of the Delta largely from international tourists.
-Namibia is attempting to manage demand for water but is also facing unprecedented levels of demand for municipal and industrial water, particularly in its central area which lies outside the topographic and hydrologically active system boundaries of the ORB.
+Namibia is attempting to manage demand for water but is also facing unprecedented levels of demand for municipal and industrial water, particularly in its central area, which lies outside the topographic and hydrologically active system boundaries of the ORB.
 The ORB is the only perennial river system that lies within Namibia and is therefore the first candidate in Namibia's search for new water.
 These disparate levels of dependence upon the basin's natural resource base in each country create barriers to harmonised development of the basin as a whole.
 In addition there is concern in both Botswana and Namibia that current national patterns of development are not sustainable.
 State of the Environment (SoE) reports dealing specifically with water have recently been commissioned by the Ministries responsible for environment in both countries.

-Policy Context.
+6. Policy Context.
 Recognising the significant regional and global values of the Okavango River Basin, the Governments of Angola, Botswana and Namibia convened the first meeting of the riparian States in Windhoek in 1993.
 The Permanent Okavango River Basin Commission (OKACOM) was subsequently established in September 1994.
 The countries are committed to the negotiation of all transboundary water issues through OKACOM where they place high level inter-ministerial representation to advise on all technical and policy issues to do with the water resources of the basin.
 The countries have made it clear that they intend to continue this reliance on OKACOM to address technical and policy issues regarding water resources in the basin.
 This is seen as strengthening the rationale for a GEF intervention.
 For example, a key issue for this project will be prior notification between the riparian countries.
 Under the Helsinki Rules (Article XXIX) invoked in the 1994 OKACOM Agreement, riparian countries are required to give prior notification of planned and unplanned measures affecting the ORB.
 Thus, at regional level, the 1994 OKACOM Agreement, the 1995 SADC Protocol on Shared Watercourse Systems and the 1997 UN Convention on the law of the non-navigational uses of international watercourses provide a framework for national policy initiatives to converge on an agreed programme of joint management.